codess-aus/AI-100/notes.md

 ACI is suitable only for small models that are under 1 GB in size.
 We recommend using single-node AKS to dev-test larger models.

+how to use Azure Machine Learning to deploy a GPU-enabled model as a web service.
+The information in this article is based on deploying a model on Azure Kubernetes Service (AKS).
+The AKS cluster provides a GPU resource that is used by the model for inference.

+Inference, or model scoring, is the phase where the deployed model is used to make predictions.
+Using GPUs instead of CPUs offers performance advantages on highly parallelizable computation.

+For web service deployments, GPU inference is only supported on Azure Kubernetes Service.
+For inference using a machine learning pipeline, GPUs are only supported on Azure Machine Learning Compute.

+FPGAs contain an array of programmable logic blocks, and a hierarchy of reconfigurable interconnects.
+The interconnects allow these blocks to be configured in various ways after manufacturing.
+Compared to other chips, FPGAs provide a combination of programmability and performance.

+FPGAs make it possible to achieve low latency for real-time inference (or model scoring) requests.
+Asynchronous requests (batching) aren't needed.
+Batching can cause latency, because more data needs to be processed.
+Implementations of neural processing units don't require batching; therefore the latency can be many times lower, compared to CPU and GPU processors.

+You can reconfigure FPGAs for different types of machine learning models.
+This flexibility makes it easier to accelerate the applications based on the most optimal numerical precision and memory model being used.
+Because FPGAs are reconfigurable, you can stay current with the requirements of rapidly changing AI algorithms.